 Fortunately the solution doesn’t require more gym time, just a bit more standing and walking.
 Making sure that you reach 10,000 steps per day is a simple way to burn more calories without noticing.
-Track your activity with a pedometer like a Fitbit or Nike+ Fuelband to be sure you’re hitting your daily goal.
+Track your activity with a pedometer like a Fitbit to be sure you’re hitting your daily goal.

 2. You’re misjudging your portion sizes